India Drought Monitor

 Who draws the map?

-The India Drought Monitor is produced by the Water and Climate Lab (WCL) at the Indian Institute of Technology Gandhinagar, drawing on hydro-meteorological data from the India Meteorological Department (IMD) and the Central Water Commission (CWC), satellite products from ISRO / NRSC, and global reanalysis and remote-sensing datasets.
+The India Drought Monitor is managed by the Water and Climate Lab (WCL) at the Indian Institute of Technology Gandhinagar, drawing on hydro-meteorological data from the India Meteorological Department (IMD).
 The index is computed and reviewed each week, combining several indicators into a single drought picture for the country.

 How do we know when we're in a drought?